dergachev/solr-security-proxy/README.md

 npm test # run the test once
 ```

-To start the proxy server and have it auto-restart on changes to code, do the following:
+To start the proxy server with default options, and have it auto-restart on changes to code, do the following:

 ```bash
 npm start